kcsnu/mere-metrics-enhanced/README.md

 # Mere Metrics: Weight Tracker (Enhanced)

-This repository contains the enhanced version of Mere Metrics: Weight Tracker, a Java Android app for tracking daily weight entries against a goal.
-Compared with the original version, it refactors the app structure, adds analytics and insights, and replaces the helper-based database layer with Room.
-The original version is available at [mere-metrics-original](https://github.com/kcsnu/mere-metrics-original), and the full portfolio is at [kcsnu.github.io](https://kcsnu.github.io/).
+This repository contains the enhanced version of *Mere Metrics: Weight Tracker*, a Java Android app for tracking daily weight entries against a goal.
+Compared to the original, it refactors the app structure, adds analytics and insights, and replaces the helper-based database layer with Room.
+The original version is at [mere-metrics-original](https://github.com/kcsnu/mere-metrics-original), and the full portfolio is at [kcsnu.github.io](https://kcsnu.github.io/).

 ## Enhancements in this version

-Three categories of improvement over the original:
+There are three main areas I focused on:

-1. **Software design and engineering** — refactored from a fragment-centered design into layered packages (`ui`, `service`, `data`, `model`, `util`).
-The history view is now rendered with RecyclerView rather than a manually generated table.
+1. **Software design and engineering.** I refactored the app from a fragment-heavy setup into cleaner layers like `ui`, `service`, `data`, `model`, and `util`.
+I also replaced the old manually built history table with a RecyclerView.

-2. **Algorithms and data structures** — added an analytics engine with ISO date normalization, range filtering, rolling averages, weekly and monthly change calculations, percent progress toward the goal, and a projected goal-reach date.
+2. **Algorithms and data structures.** I added an analytics engine with ISO date normalization, range filtering, rolling averages, weekly and monthly change calculations, percent progress toward the goal, and a projected goal-reach date.

-3. **Databases** — migrated persistence from `SQLiteOpenHelper` to Room, with Room entities, DAOs, versioned schema migrations, foreign keys, unique constraints, and indexed queries.
-Existing user data is preserved across upgrades rather than being dropped and recreated.
+3. **Databases.** I migrated persistence from `SQLiteOpenHelper` to Room, with Room entities, DAOs, versioned schema migrations, foreign keys, unique constraints, and indexed queries.
+Existing user data is kept instead of being wiped on updates.

 ## Requirements